Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-Reinterpreting the 2--category as a double category, where the vertical morphisms is $id_*=\unit$ for the only vertical morphisms one obtains box diagram of tight decomposable rectangles, by expanding the nodes to vertical lines with segments according to the 2--cells.
-This is closely related to the considerations of \cite{Dunn,Brinkmeier,BFSV} in that there is a non--Sigma operad structure which is a quotient of the suboperad of decomposable cubes of tight little 2--cubes, see Remark \ref{rmk:decompcube}. ``Tight" means that the little squares fill out the entire cube and ``decomposable'' means precisely that the configuration is in the image of the two basic operations, see below.
+Reinterpreting the 2--category as a double category, the only vertical morphism is $id_*=\unit$.
+Hence one obtains a box diagram of tight decomposable rectangles by expanding the nodes to vertical lines with segments according to the 2--cells.
+This is closely related to the considerations of \cite{Dunn,Brinkmeier,BFSV} in that there is a non--Sigma operad structure which is a quotient of the suboperad of decomposable cubes of tight little 2--cubes, see Remark~\ref{rmk:decompcube}. ``Tight'' means that the little squares fill out the entire cube and ``decomposable'' means precisely that the configuration is in the image of the two basic operations, see below.
 The quotient is by isotopies of moving line segments.
-Conversely, given such a diagram, collapsing the horizontal line segments yields a two--cell diagram, see Figure \ref{fig:boxcell}.
+Conversely, given such a diagram, collapsing the horizontal line segments yields a two--cell diagram, see Figure~\ref{fig:boxcell}.
 We will now make this precise.

-\begin{df} A {\em basic box diagram} is a class of decomposable arrangements of boxes (little squares) obtained iteratively by starting with a unit squares and subdividing horizontally or vertically modulo isotopies on the vertical and horizontal line segments.

-The horizontal line segments can be moved, but are not allowed to cross each other.
-One may also not break triple crossing points or ``T'' junctions but one {\em is} allowed to move the horizontal line segments to possibly align in a four point crossing and to break such a crossing, compare Figure \ref{fig:movesegments}.

-The vertical line segments may be moved, but are not allowed to not cross each other {\em or} any of the intersection points, see Figure \ref{fig:movesegments}.
-Given a box diagram one obtains a cell diagram by shrinking all horizontal lines, see Figure \ref{fig:boxcell} for an example.
+\begin{df} A {\em basic box diagram} is a class of decomposable arrangements of boxes (little squares) obtained iteratively by starting with a unit square and subdividing horizontally or vertically modulo isotopies on the vertical and horizontal line segments. {\em The horizontal line segments can be moved} but are not allowed to cross each other.
+One also may not break triple crossing points or ``T-junctions'' but one {\em is} allowed to move the horizontal line segments to possibly align in a four point crossing and to break such a crossing, compare Figure~\ref{fig:movesegments}. {\em The vertical line segments may be moved}, and are not allowed to not cross each other {\em or} any of the intersection points, see Figure~\ref{fig:movesegments}.
+Given a box diagram, one obtains a cell diagram by shrinking all horizontal lines, see Figure~\ref{fig:boxcell} for an example.

-A {\em generalized box diagram} is again a class of box diagrams up to isomorphism, but where now the horizontal isotopies are not allowed to break four point or cross, ``+'', intersections or to create them.
-Such a diagram is called {\em generic} if it has only ``T'' intersections.
+A {\em generalized box diagram} is a class of box diagrams up to isomorphism, where the horizontal isotopies are {\em not allowed to break four point intersections}, aka.\ cross, or ``+''--intersections, or to create them.
+Such a diagram is called {\em generic} if it has only ``T-intersections''.